-I went to college, got a political science degree, and contemplated law school.
-Instead of the lawyer direction, I found myself working at T-Mobile as a web and e-commerce marketing manager for much of my twenties.
+I went to college at the amazing Santa Clara University, got a political science degree, and strongly contemplated law school courtesy of a beloved professor's suggestion.
+Instead of the lawyer direction, I found ... wandering.
+I worked at T-Mobile as a web and e-commerce marketing manager for much of my twenties.
 It was a solid career path, but by age 27 or so I realized that I simply wasn't interested in the 9-5 life.
 I wanted to be my own boss, and more specifically ...
 I wanted to tell stories.
 I wanted to make a living telling stories.
 When my husband got a job offer in NYC (we were in our hometown of Seattle at the time), I said, "Sure, I'll relocate -- if I can have 3 months to make a go of the writing career before having to get a 'real job'."
 It took me about 6 months, but I got the agent, I got the book deal.
 And I've been writing and selling books ever since, albeit with some bumps along the way (read about them here).

 So that's my job.
 As for me, I'm in my mid-thirties as I write this in 2018, and although I had a solidly sub-urban upbringing in Federal Way WA, I fell head-over-heels in love with New York City, and am a full-on city girl these days.
 My husband and I live in a high-rise in midtown Manhattan.
 It's tiny, but the smaller home's helped us embrace a minimalist lifestyle, with an appreciation for fewer things that we truly love.
 Speaking of my husband, he's got his own awesome thing going on!
 His name is Anthony LeDonne, and he's part comedian, part cookbook author, part web designer.
 Check out his website here.
 We don't have kids, and don't really see them in our future, but who knows!
 We do have a Pomeranian named Bailey who makes frequent appearances on my Instagram feed.